 Where to Stay

-I had made the mistake of booking an Airbnb near the train station to keep travelling easy, but I had forgotten that train station neighbourhoods in Italy = shift areas.
+I had made the mistake of booking an Airbnb near the train station to keep traveling easy, but I had forgotten that train station neighborhoods in Italy usually equates to shifty areas.
 My mistake.
 Luckily the Airbnb had sweeping views of the surrounding areas and was beautifully furnished on the inside.

 If I were to return, I would suggest staying by the beach, which is where all of the dining and nightlife is centered.
 It also felt much safer to walk around in that area day and night.